Lead Internal Verifier Course Overview

-This is an NVQ / TAQA qualification which you need to do if you want to become a Lead IQA.
+This is a L4 NVQ TAQA qualification which you need if you want to become a Lead IQA.
 In other words, you will be able to both sample the work of assessors in your organisation and monitor a team of internal verifiers.
+This is usually a senior management or centre owner position and you will also have responsibility of your centre's overal IQA strategy, policies and processes.

-This online IQA qualification covers a whole range of sectors, for example, beauty, health and social care, childcare, early years, health and safety, first aid, private security, construction, apprenticeships, hospitality, etc.
+This online Lead IQA Certificate covers a whole range of sectors, for example, beauty, health and social care, childcare, early years, health and safety, first aid, private security, construction, apprenticeships, hospitality, etc.

-What kind of role will this course qualify me for?
+What kind of IQA role will this Lead IV course qualify me for?

-If you are already a qualified Internal Verifier and are looking to expand your career options, our External Quality Assurance is the natural progression for you.
+If you are already a qualified Internal Verifier and are looking to expand your career options, our External Quality Assurance (or Standards Verifier course) is the natural progression for you.
 Find out more about it here.

-How long will it take to complete and how is it delivered?
+How long will it take to complete this lead IQA course and how is it delivered?

 What if I already have completed some of the IQA units previously?